j-a-n/lovelace-wallpanel/README.md

 - `/media_source/media1` = Images in the Local Media directory named `media1`
 - `/media1/folder1` = Images in `folder1` of the Local Media directory named `media1`

+Tip: If you click on the far right side of the screen while the screen saver is active, the next image will be displayed.

 ## Badges and cards
 A so-called info box can be displayed above the images.